raysan5/challenges/02_challenge_dungeon2d/README.md

 *Lesson code file to review: [06_dungeon_game_tiles.c](lessons/06_dungeon_game_tiles.c)*

-Load tilemap data from different file sources, from a simple text file to an image pixel data.
+*TODO: Explain tiles theory?*

+In this lesson we will learn how to load tilemap data from a simple text file and use a tileset to draw our level based on that tilemap data.
+We will complete the lesson adding extra information for every tile (collision information) and multiple tile-based layers to our level.

 Functions to be implemented:
 ```c